Jury awards more than $37 million to family of Maryland woman killed by police

 "There are no caps on federal constitutional violations," said Gordon.
 "Because (Ruby) was found liable under both state and federal statute, there are no caps on damages."

-Shawn Vinson, a spokesman for the Baltimore Police Department, said the department had no comment about the verdict.
-Ruby is still a member of the Baltimore Police Department.
+Shawn Vinson, a spokesman for the Baltimore County Police Department, said the department had no comment about the verdict.
+Ruby is still a member of the force.

 Gaines' death came as controversy mounted over police shootings of African-Americans around the country, including the killings of Michael Brown in Ferguson, Missouri, in 2014 and Walter Scott in North Charleston, South Carolina, the following year.

-Note: Correction: A previous version of this story misstated the police department for which spokesman Shawn Vinson and officer Royce Ruby work.
-It is the Baltimore County Police Department.